lanl/c2nova/README.md

 * `c2nova` will translate casts between integers and floating-point values, but these are not actually supported by Nova.

+* `c2nova` will translate integer multiplication and division, but these are not actually supported by Nova.

 As of this writing, `c2nova` has not been tested against the actual Nova macro library.
 It is quite possible that *nothing* works.

 Author